Python-Test-Engineer/AI-KB-BOOK/docs/concepts/agents.md

 # Agents

-AI Agents is software that has a conversation with an LLM.
+AI Agents is software that has a conversation with an LLM to determine application flow.

+Agents have access to tools that enable them to carry out functions and return observations to the application layer along with NEXT steps.

 ## 180 degrees